-Coronavirus: Health authorities scramble to contact passengers on two Air New Zealand flights
+Coronavirus case: 'Bullied' woman, family in isolation, 100 Air NZ passengers being contacted

 "They have taken all the right actions to protect others."

+"I want to say that this is a Kiwi family that has been affected by a virus that is part of a worldwide outbreak.
+What they need is support and understanding.

+"Our task is to ensure they have all the support and health care they need."

-Her partner, who also travelled to northern Italy, had been feeling sick and was awaiting test results last night.
+The woman's partner, who also travelled to northern Italy, had been feeling sick and was awaiting test results last night.

 The World Health Organisation said the number of people who don't have symptoms of Covid-19 but infect others is unclear but appears to be relatively rare.